-- They have not been employed in an executive capacity by the Company or there has been a period of three years between ceasing such employment and serving on the Board - They have not, within the last three years, been a principal of a material adviser or consultant to the Company - They have not, within the last three years, been in a material business relationship with the Company, or an officer of or otherwise associated directly or indirectly with, someone with such a relationship - They are free from any interest which could reasonably be perceived to materially interfere with their ability to act in the best interests of the Company.
+- They are a non-executive director of the company and have not been a director for such a period that their independence may have been compromised.
+Any fees paid to them by the Company for services provided are not of such amounts that could make the director reliant on such remuneration.
+Directors must have no other material contractual relationships with the Company other than as directors of the Company - They are not a substantial shareholder of the Company, or an officer of, or otherwise associated with, a substantial security holder of the entity - They have not been employed in an executive capacity by the Company or there has been a period of three years between ceasing such employment and serving on the Board - They have not, within the last three years, been a principal of a material adviser or consultant to the Company - They have not, within the last three years, been in a material business relationship with the Company, or an officer of or otherwise associated directly or indirectly with, someone with such a relationship - They are free from any interest which could reasonably be perceived to materially interfere with their ability to act in the best interests of the Company.